RudolfCardinal/pdn_project_allocation/README.rst

   (exponent).
 For example, an exponent of 2 would map dissatisfaction scores of {1, 2, 3, ...} to {1, 4, 9, ...} for the optimization step.

-**Disadvantages**
+**Happiest on average, or stable?**

-- The solution is not always *stable* (the technical meaning of stability is given below).
-However, at present, a supposedly optimal "stable" algorithm does not provide projects for all the students with our Sep 2020 real-world data (see below), so that's are not much use.
-The software will report and explain any instability.
+- The basic solution is not always *stable* (the technical meaning of stability is given below).
+A supposedly optimal "stable" algorithm did not provide projects for all the students with our Sep 2020 real-world data (see below), so that wasn't much use.
+In response to this, firstly the software will report and explain any instability.
+Secondly, moreover, a new (?) algorithm is developed to produce stable solutions despite non-strict preferences, and this is now an option.
+It's possible to say "stable if you can, optimal if you can't".
+There can still be a **tradeoff between average "happiness" and stability,** which is up to the course administrator to decide on.
+  (Instability may produce more complaints!)

 Methodological considerations ("why not use the Nobel Prize-winning method?")